Enhancing accuracy of uncertainty estimation in appearance-based gaze tracking with probabilistic evaluation and calibration: Methodology

-During application, the threshold is determined based on the error-adjusted probability $R^{-1}(p)$, instead directly on the original $p$ value.
-This ensures that predictions aligns more closely with true values, as described in equation \ref{eqn:eqn_4}.
-Therefore, the calibrated ones are described as $\hat{P}\left(R^{-1}(p)\right)$.
+To correct miscalibration in uncertainty models, a practical approach is to adjust the nominal probabilities used during inference.
+For example, if the nominal 0.9 quantile covers only 80\% of ground-truth values, we can use the nominal 0.9 quantile whenever 80\% coverage is needed.
+In other words, instead of relying on the nominal 0.8 quantile, we substitute the one that actually yields 80\% coverage.
+This idea can be formalized by using an auxiliary calibration regressor model to store this knowledge.
+This regressor $R$ learns a mapping, $R:\left[0, 1\right]\rightarrow[0, 1]$, that maps the nominal cumulative probabilities to the actual ones.
+The corrected CDF is then expressed as $R\circ F$, allowing the estimations to better approximate the true distribution.
+Because $R\circ F$ does not modify the original uncertainty-aware model, such calibration procedure is applicable to all models that output probabilistic distributions, not only limited to the CNN-based methods presented in this study.

-To train such calibration regressor model $R$, we need a dataset $D=\left\{\left(p_i,\ \hat{P}\left(p_i\right)\right)\right\},\ i=1..n$, that will ideally capture all error behaviors of the uncalibrated CDF over the entire range of $[0, 1]$ for $p$.
-However, this is challenging because we cannot directly sample based on $p$ values; instead, we can only sample the input $x$.
-In this study, we performed a random sampling from the testing dataset to form a subset for obtaining the calibration model.
-By forming the subset, we assume that the subset captures the overall probability distribution in the data.
+The regressor's objective is described in Equation \ref{eqn:eqn_3}, where $p_i$ represents the nominal cumulative probability for the $i^{th}$ sample, calculated from the uncalibrated probability output from the uncertainty-aware model, ordered such that $p_i\ \le\ p_{i+1}$.
+This ordering preserves the inherent monotonicity of any CDF, even when miscalibrated.
+Accordingly, the calibration model $R$ is constrained to satisfy $R\left(p_i\right)\le R\left(p_{i+1}\right)$ for any realistic corrections.

-After acquiring the training data, we will build the calibration model $R$ with an isotonic regression approach to comply with the monotonic nature of CDF.
-The isotonic regression will return a simple, non-parametric calibration model $R$ that barely adds additional computational overhead to existing deep learning models.
-Additionally, the non-parametric nature also free the uncalibrated CDF from the constraint from distribution assumption from the main uncertainty-aware model and take any other forms that better match the true data distribution.
-Median values are used to represent the point estimation for gaze angles rather than the mean valued used for describing the normal distribution.
-To cope with the two-component nature of the gaze vector, the calibration process was performed individually to each of the component.
+During usage or test time, the quantile values are determined based on the error-adjusted nominal probability $\tilde{p} = R(p)$ rather than the nominal $p$ value.
+This ensures that predictions align more closely with true values, as described in Equation \ref{eqn:eqn_4}.
+The left-hand side of the arrow represents the observed coverage, i.e., ground truth gaze angle labels smaller or equal to the quantile, and the right-hand side represents the nominal probability.
+Therefore, the calibrated estimates are described as $\hat{P}\left(R(p)\right)$.

-For the uncertainty-aware gaze tracking specifically, the calibration process is performed independently and individually to the pitch and yaw components.
+To train the calibration regressor model $R$, we need a dataset $D=\left\{\left(p_i,\ \hat{P}\left(p_i\right)\right)\right\},\ i=1..n$, uncalibrated CDF’s error behavior across the full range $p \in[0, 1]$.
+However, this is challenging since we cannot directly sample based on $p$ values; instead, we must sample from the input space $x$.
+In this study, we randomly sampled from the testing dataset to create a subset for training the calibration model.
+By creating this subset, we assume it adequately represents the overall probability distribution of the data.